spotlightpa/poor-richard/content/newsletters/talkofthetown/_index.md

 max-width = "730px"

-title = "News for north-central PA" subhead = "Sign up for **Talk of the Town** for essential news from our State College bureau"
+title = "News for north-central PA" subhead = "Sign up for **Talk of the Town** for essential news from Spotlight PA State College"

 deck = "The news that matters to your community — from the PA Wilds to Happy Valley"

 bullets = [
-  "Delivered straight to your inbox every Thursday", "Local stories that dig deep, unique events, and natural beauty", "Covers rural communities, local accountability, and Penn State" ]
+  "Delivered straight to your inbox every weekday", "Curated local stories and unique events",
+  "Explore the people, places, and food that make our region amazing" ]

 device-image = "2025/04/01m0-1be1-cdwr-hm4f.png"